KC-7/ecommerce/README.md

 ### CRUD Operations

-This application offers full CRUD functionality for the admin users to Create, Read, Update & Destroy about pages, both on the main site and the admin portal.
+This application offers full CRUD functionality for the admin users to Create, Read, Update & Destroy blog pages, both on the main site and the admin portal.

 #### Custom Editor